aknurkappar/google-solutions-1/README.md

 PROJECT TEAM
 ------------
+*** Our team members and their positions in the project:
 * Kabdrakhmanov Altair — Back-End Developer
 * Kazieva Dina — Back-End Developer
 * Amen Azat — Front-End Developer